shivamkrsarin1996/Udacity-Capstone-Project/README.md

-1.Create Github repository with project code - Github repo is located in Github.txt file 2.Use image repository to store Docker images - Docker images stored on Docker Hub Execute linting step in code pipeline - HTML lint at beginning of Jenkins pipeline Build a Docker container in a pipeline - Dockerfile created for both deployments The Docker container is deployed to a Kubernetes cluster - K8 cluster deployed with CloudFormation Use Blue/Green Deployment or a Rolling Deployment successfully - Blue/Green deployment used for this project
+1.Create Github repository with project code - Github repo is located in Github.txt file 2.Use image repository to store Docker images - Docker images stored on Docker Hub 3.Execute linting step in code pipeline - HTML lint at beginning of Jenkins pipeline Build a Docker container in a pipeline - Dockerfile created for both deployments The Docker container is deployed to a Kubernetes cluster - K8 cluster deployed with CloudFormation Use Blue/Green Deployment or a Rolling Deployment successfully - Blue/Green deployment used for this project